kata011605-glitch/Overcooked/README.md

 An example calculation for `hand_plate_y` is shown to explain why the value 102 was used in `hand_plate_y <= chefm_y + 102`.
 In this calculation, `chefm_y` represents the top y-coordinate of the chef sprite, and chefm_x represents the left x-coordinate.
 Since each sprite is placed using its top-left coordinate, the held item needs an offset from the chef’s top-left corner to appear correctly in the chef’s hand.

 <img width="477" height="302" alt="image" src="https://github.com/user-attachments/assets/44d8fea9-70fc-44c7-a953-e927c15eb84b" />

+**Figure 8.** Held-item alignment calculation used to position plate-based food sprites relative to the chef’s hand.

 All the food sprites shared the same general size and top-left placement style, they had similar alignment requirements when being mapped to the chef’s hand.
 The drink sprites also shared their own alignment requirements.
 Therefore, only two hand-position mappings were needed: one for drinks and one for plate-based food items because of plate pixel consistency across drawings.
 This kept the held-item display simpler while still allowing different food and drink sprites to appear correctly in the chef’s hand.